edibotopic/edibotopic-website/content/notes/ambiguity.md

 math = true
 +++

-We perceive something as ambiguous when it can be interpreted in two or more ways.
+We perceive something as ambiguous when it allows for two or more plausible interpretations.

 {% note(title="Draft") %}
 This is a draft and is subject to revision.